jabberwoockey/NthDayOfWeek/README.md

 - `Get-NthDayOfWeek -Day Second -DayOfWeek Tuesday -Next`

 - `gndw 2 2 -next`

+To get all properties of the output object run `Get-NthDayOfWeek | Format-List *`

 Do not forget to use Tab to autocomplete arguments: `get-nth` > 'Tab' > 'Space' > 'Tab','Tab' > 'Space' > 'Tab','Tab' > 'Space' > 'Tab','Tab','Tab'